firevale/kaffy/README.md

 ### Embedded Schemas and JSON Fields

-Kaffy has support for ecto's [embedded schemas](https://hexdocs.pm/ecto/Ecto.Schema.html#embedded_schema/1) and json fields.
-When you define a field as a `:map`, Kaffy will automatically display a textarea with a placeholder to hint that JSON content is expected.
-When you have an embedded schema, Kaffy will try to render each field inline with the form of the parent schema.
+Kaffy2 has support for ecto's [embedded schemas](https://hexdocs.pm/ecto/Ecto.Schema.html#embedded_schema/1) and json fields.
+When you define a field as a `:map`, Kaffy2 will automatically display a textarea with a placeholder to hint that JSON content is expected.
+When you have an embedded schema, Kaffy2 will try to render each field inline with the form of the parent schema.

 ### Search

-Kaffy provides very basic search capabilities.
+Kaffy2 provides very basic search capabilities.

 Currently, only `:string` and `:text` fields are supported for search.